shiftyrose/shifty/README.md

 `Idea by The Other Roles`<br>

 #### Role Description
-Collect Bounty from Target players (marked by black name).<br>
-If the Bounty Hunter kills their target, their kill cooldown is significantly reduced for their next kill.<br>
+Collect Bounty from Target players (marked by black name).
+If the Bounty Hunter kills their target, their kill cooldown is significantly reduced for their next kill.
 The time it takes for the target to change, the kill cooldown after killing their target, and kill cooldown after killing a non-target are predetermined by host in settings.<br>

 ### Game Options
 |               Name                    |                                  Description                               |     Type     |  Default  |